karmaniverous/entity-manager/README.md

+# TODO

+- Rationalize query parameter names. `keyToken` should probably be `hashKeyToken`.
+Normalize `sortKey` to `rangeKey`.

+- Add a `sortKey` parameter that sorts the combined result.

+- Where we can either refer to an index name or provide an array of key tokens, should we use an `...Index` suffix?

+- Add a `uniqueKey` parameter that ensures uniqueness of the combined result.
+Should this be an entity property?

 # entity-manager

 > EntityManager implements rational indexing & cross-shard querying at scale in your NoSQL database so you can focus on your application logic.